AtharvaMutsaddi/Jigsaw-Comments-Severity-Rating-Application/README.md

 ## Features

-- Machine learning model: The ML model is trained on the Jigsaw competition dataset to accurately rate the severity of comments.
+- Machine learning model: The ML model is trained on the Jigsaw competition dataset to rate the severity of comments.
 - Web interface: A user-friendly web interface is provided to interact with the ML model.
 Users can input comments and receive the corresponding severity scores.
 - MySQL integration: The project enables storing user-entered comments and their calculated scores in a MySQL database for further analysis.
 - Analytical charts: Matplotlib and Pandas libraries are utilized to generate insightful charts based on the stored data, providing visual representations of comment severity trends.